Key takeaways:

 An access control system is a security measure for managing access to resources, people, data, or areas.
 Access control systems are divided into two categories: logical and physical.

 Logical access control manages access to data, software, files, and other digital resources.
-For example, you provide a handful of employees with a password to access sensitive software.
+For example, you might give a handful of employees a password to access sensitive software.

 Physical access control refers to managing access to physical areas or sites, such as a building, floor, or room.
 For instance, residents are required to input a PIN code at the property gate for entry.